SmartGiveaways/smart-giveaway-bot/README.md

 - Some basic experience in how a discord bot works, hopefully some basic java experience as well.
 - A decent processor, 1 core will do for nearly everyone.
 - At least 50MB RAM (we'd hope a bit more, varies on what JDK you use)
-- Java 14 (or 15) / Control over JVM arguments (--enable-preview on)
+- Java 16+ / Control over JVM arguments (--enable-preview on)
 - MongoDB
 - InfluxDB v2 (Optional, used for [metrics](https://zak.pink/2020/11/Narrow-Minded-Lacewing-9912.png))
 - Us telling you that you **must** manually copy **all** the resource files (including lang).